Tennessee vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +1000

-- Tennessee is fifth-best in college basketball in terms of its odds to win the national championship (+1000), but only sixth-best, according to computer rankings.
+- In terms of its odds to win the national championship (+1000), Tennessee is fifth-best in the country.
+It is one spot below that, sixth-best, according to computer rankings.

-- The Volunteers were +2500 to win the national championship at the beginning of the season, and have now moved up to +1000, which is the 73rd-biggest change in the country.
+- In terms of their national championship odds, the Volunteers have experienced the 73rd-biggest change this season, improving from +2500 at the start to +1000.

-- Based on its moneyline odds, Tennessee has a 9.1% chance of winning the national championship.
+- Tennessee's chances of winning the national championship, based on its odds, are 9.1%.

 Florida Atlantic Futures Odds